mars0i/forage/WhatIsThisBranch.md

 WhatIsThisBranch.md
 ===

+(ABANDONED BRANCH.
+I incorporated some ideas from this branch piecemeal into main branch.
+Some assumptions in this branch were mistaken, though.)

 This branch forked from main o0n 3/25/2022 to explore the idea of flipping x and y more readily in walks.clj.  i.e. currently I flip them (temporarily) when the slope is vertical or nearly vertical.